PlaidCloud/website/content/en/docs/tasks/run-application/run-stateless-application-deployment.md

 The preferred way to create a replicated application is to use a Deployment, which in turn uses a ReplicaSet.
-Before the Deployment and ReplicaSet were added to Kubernetes, replicated applications were configured using a [ReplicationController](/docs/concepts/workloads/controllers/replicationcontroller/).
+Before the Deployment and ReplicaSet were added to PlaidCloud, replicated applications were configured using a [ReplicationController](/docs/concepts/workloads/controllers/replicationcontroller/).